satellite-image-deep-learning/techniques/README.md

 * [Detecting-Cyclone-Centers-Custom-YOLOv3](https://github.com/ShubhayanS/Detecting-Cyclone-Centers-Custom-YOLOv3) -> tropical cyclones (TCs) are intense warm-corded cyclonic vortices, developed from low-pressure systems over the tropical oceans and driven by complex air-sea interaction
 * [Object-Detection-YoloV3-RetinaNet-FasterRCNN](https://github.com/bostankhan6/Object-Detection-YoloV3-RetinaNet-FasterRCNN) -> trained on a private datset
 * [Google-earth-Object-Recognition](https://github.com/InnovAIco/Google-earth-Object-Recognition) -> Code for training and evaluating on Dior Dataset (Google Earth Images) using RetinaNet and YOLOV5
+* [AI-TOD](https://github.com/jwwangchn/AI-TOD) -> a dataset for tiny object detection in aerial images.
+The mean size of objects in AI-TOD is about 12.8 pixels, which is much smaller than other datasets

 #### Object detection enhanced by super resolution
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance